 All console and other management interfaces have been appropriately secured or disabled.

-Unmanaged, ad-hoc, or rogue wireless access points are not permitted on any secure network containing EPHI-based systems and applications.
+Unmanaged, ad-hoc, or rogue wireless access points are not permitted on any secure network containing ePHI-based systems and applications.

 All wireless LANs do not utilize standard 2.4 GHz, 5.0 GHz or microwave radio frequencies.
 Wireless LANs and devices may utilize infrared frequencies and may not support the typical wireless LAN encryption and security mechanisms.
-For instance, the use of infrared ports on PDAs, laptops, and printers to transmit EPHI may not allow encryption of that data stream.
+For instance, the use of infrared ports on PDAs, laptops, and printers to transmit ePHI may not allow encryption of that data stream.
 This is a low risk concern because this implementation of infrared is very short distance and low power.

 Remote Access.
-To ensure that all networks that contain EPHI based systems and applications are appropriately secured, the following remote access policies and procedures must be followed:
+To ensure that all networks that contain ePHI based systems and applications are appropriately secured, the following remote access policies and procedures must be followed:

 Dialup connections directly into secure networks are considered to be secure connections and do not require a VPN connection.

-Authentication and encryption mechanisms are required for all remote access sessions to networks containing EPHI via an Internet service provider or dialup connection.
+Authentication and encryption mechanisms are required for all remote access sessions to networks containing ePHI via an Internet service provider or dialup connection.
 Examples of such mechanisms include VPN clients, authenticated SSL web sessions, etc.

-The following security measures must be implemented for any remote access connection into a secure network containing EPHI:
+The following security measures must be implemented for any remote access connection into a secure network containing ePHI:

 Mechanisms to bypass authorized remote access mechanisms are strictly prohibited.